Tradesperson: Earnings and social standing

 A British study found that, after taking student loan repayments into account, a higher apprenticeship (at level 5 in the national qualifications frameworks) delivered higher lifetime median earnings than a degree from a university outside the Russell Group.
 Despite this, polling for the report found that apprenticeships have a lower perceived value than bachelor's degrees.

 Data from the United States shows that vocational education can provide a respectable income at a lesser cost in time and money for training.
 Even ten years after graduation, there are many people with a certificate or associate degree who earn more money than those with a B.A.

-The average taxable income for the top trades in Australia can be up to $100,000, while the average for all Australians is $85,800.